paulmillr/noble-secp256k1/README.md

 - 🔒 Supports [hedged signatures](https://paulmillr.com/posts/deterministic-signatures/) guarding against fault attacks
 - 🪶 4.94KB (gzipped, elliptic.js is 10x larger, tiny-secp256k1 is 25x larger)

-The module is a sister project of [noble-curves](https://github.com/paulmillr/noble-curves), focusing on smaller attack surface & better auditability.
+The module is a sister project of [noble-curves](https://github.com/paulmillr/noble-curves).
-Curves are drop-in replacement and have more features:
+Use noble-secp256k1 if you need smaller attack surface & better auditability.
-MSM, DER encoding, endomorphism, prehashing, custom point precomputes, hash-to-curve, oprf.
+Switch to noble-curves (drop-in) if you need features like MSM, DER encoding, custom point precomputes.
-To upgrade from earlier version, see [Upgrading](#upgrading).

 898-byte version of the library is available for learning purposes in `test/misc/1kb.min.js`, it was created for the article [Learning fast elliptic-curve cryptography](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/).